How to Build a Sales Culture for High Performance: A Small Business Guide

 1. Create Desirable Jobs

-Having sales jobs and supporting roles like accountants or administrative assistants that appeal to high-quality candidates is the first step to building the right culture.
-If the compensation and benefits packages for the position aren’t appealing, the other culture-related factors won’t matter as much because employees will eventually seek jobs elsewhere anyway.
+Having sales jobs and supporting roles like accountants or administrative assistants that appeal to high-quality candidates is the first step in how to build a sales culture.
+If the compensation and benefits packages for the position aren’t appealing, the other culture-related factors won’t matter.
+Employees will eventually seek jobs elsewhere if unsatisfied with their benefits.

 Compensation is the first aspect to look at that utilizes both performance-based and guaranteed income.
-While compensation isn’t quite as high a priority as culture or management effectiveness, commission structure and base salary are still rated highly for candidates—with an average importance level of 4.2 and 3.8 out of 5, respectively.
+While compensation isn’t as high a priority as culture or management effectiveness, commission structure and base salary are still rated highly for candidates.
+According to Sales Insights Lab, they have an average importance level of 4.22 and 3.77 out of 5, respectively.

 The other major job characteristic people seek is job flexibility—with reps rating it at an average of 4.1 out of 5 for job importance.
 Now that remote work is becoming a norm for many organizations, it’s almost an expectation for employees.
 Luckily, many sales reps should be out networking and connecting with leads anyway—making it easier for managers to allow them to stay out of the office.